rizaozcelik/cmpe250-fall20/PS1/OnBoardingGuide.md

 - **git config --global user.email "your@email.com"**: Introduces you to git by configuring your email address.
 This will be used for authentication on private repos. 🤝
 - **git config -- global user.name "Your Name"**: Similar to the previous one, introduces your name. 🤝
 - **git clone <https://url/to/repository.git>:** Creates a local copy of a remote repository in the specified url.
 You usually do this only once per project.
-- **git add <filename>:** Makes git track the changes in the specified file.
+- **git add < filename >:** Makes git track the changes in the specified file.
 Often, you track all the coding files, but if you will not need the previous versions of a file, you can leave it out of the version control.
 This is especially useful if you push and pull a repo that contains authentication files, sensitive information, very large data sets etc.
-- **git commit -m "<Commit Message>":** Creates a snapshot/version that you may go back in the future.
+- **git commit -m "Commit Message":** Creates a snapshot/version that you may go back in the future.
 Including a commit message, which ideally explains the changes made since the previous commit, is mandatory.
 The message associates checkpoints with explanations.
 - **git push:** Upload local to remote.
 - **git pull:** Download remote to local.
 - **git status:** Display information about the current status regarding (un)tracked files, changes since last commit and so on.